mrgoodsire/AgeofAshes/Session_Notes.md

 Helba is lead pf Bramblebrashers.
 Have not been attending meetings with Warble.
 Smoke signals seen ( A sign for help ).
 Reliant Book Co.
 We convince the guards to get inside.
  Fable: Niche books for academics.
-Vox Lirayne owns with Calmont as her apprentice.
+Voz Lirayne owns with Calmont as her apprentice.

 Roleplaying: Tyler is free as of two years from Ravounel.
 Gus and Asamer came on caravan.
 Fable is from Breachill.

-Guard: Vox has been on leave for a week according to the neighbour on the right.
+Guard: Voz has been on leave for a week according to the neighbour on the right.

 Calmont’s Journal: Illegible… He states he was not well treated.